VinitKumar01/2025-Daily-Code-Logs/README.md

 25-6-2025 || Made admin able to edit and delete data, improved some functionality, fixed some bugs, did better error handling on backend, connected some routes together etc. for truckspark project website.

-26-7-2025 || Optimized the image gallery and comparision page and also did some final touches to the truckspark project website.
+26-6-2025 || Optimized the image gallery and comparision page and also did some final touches to the truckspark project website.

+27-6-2025 || Wrapped of TruckSpack project website by doing some bug fixies.